Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it runs a comprehensive tracking diagnostic for an ad account, detailing specific checks (pixels, event coverage, parameters, Meta flags) and outputs (health classification with issues).
-It distinguishes itself from sibling tools like 'diagnose_pixel_on_site' which focuses on pixel-on-site issues.
+The description clearly states the tool performs a comprehensive tracking diagnostic for an ad account, listing specific checks (pixels, event coverage, parameters, Meta flags) and output (health classification with issues and suggestions).
+This distinguishes it from sibling 'diagnose_pixel_on_site' which likely focuses on a single pixel.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.